 Beginners should weigh their willingness to invest against other expenses like golf equipment and course fees.

 Time plays a big role too.
 Regular lessons demand commitment.
 A busy schedule might make it hard to attend weekly group lessons or work with a private coach.
-Self-learning offers flexibility, letting golfers practice drills or perfect their short game at any time.
+Self-learning offers flexibility, letting golfers practice drills or refine their short game at any time.

 Consider how much free time you have before deciding which path suits your goals best.